seantis/seantis.people/README.rst

 - Some fields should only be visible with certain permissions.

-- It must be possible to put people into various organisations and show the membership of those organisations.
+- It must be possible to put people into various organizations and show the membership of those organizations.

 Design
 ------